-NCERT Solutions for Class 11 Chapter 6 Anatomy of Flowering Plants is the sixth chapter categorized under unit 2 – Structural Organization in plants and animals.
+NCERT Solutions for Class 11 Biology Chapter 6 Anatomy of Flowering Plants is the sixth chapter categorized under unit 2 – Structural Organization in plants and animals.
 NCERT Solutions for Class 11 supplies students with just the perfect tool for learning as well as last-minute reference.

 Solutions are crafted by a team of experts at BYJU’S having extensive knowledge in their respective fields.
 NCERT Solutions are thoroughly reviewed for its facts and inclination to the latest provided in accordance with the syllabus.

 Access Answers to NCERT Class 11 Biology Chapter 6 – Anatomy of Flowering Plants

 1. State the location and function of different types of meristems.

 The location and function of different types of mersitems are as follows:

 |1.
 Apical meristem||Root and shoot tips||Forms primary tissue and increases the length of the plant|

 |2.
 Intercalary meristem||Above and below the stem nodes and leaf bases||Helps in growth of leaves and internodes|

 |3.
 Secondary meristem||At the periphery of roots and stem||Helps in the increase of thickness of the plant|

 2. Cork cambium forms tissues that form the cork.
 Do you agree with this statement?
 Explain.